Yak-Shavers-Guild/site/intro/deductive-system.md

 Formal Systems in this technical sense (which was _effectively_ the last nail in the coffin for Hilbert's programme).

+### Metatheory

+It's common to refer to the metalanguage employed in describing a deductive system as the <dfn>metatheory</dfn>.

+Confusingly, it's also common to refer to the theorems proven about a particular "object logic" as the _metatheory_ of the (object) logic.
+The theorems are called <dfn>Metatheorems</dfn>.

+Care must be taken when encountering this terminology.

+We will consistently use the former sense of "metatheory" (to describe the metalanguage of a deductive system).

 ## Concluding Remarks

 We may describe deductive systems (judgements, inference rules, etc.)